lupyuen/lupyuen.github.io/src/zig.md

 # Embedded Zig

-_How do we build Embedded Zig Apps with GPIO, I2C, SPI, ...?_
+_Can we build Embedded Zig Apps with GPIO, I2C, SPI, ...?_

 TODO: microzig